Showwcase/showwcase-mobile-challenge/README.md

 ## Bonus points:

-- An authorization screen to login with dummy user.
+- An authentication screen to login with dummy user.
 - Feature to save favorite Pokemon with separate screen to list them.
 - Search for a pokemon using Pokemon id or name